The process by which our sensory receptors and nervous system receive and represent stimulus energies from our environment.

 bottom up processing

-conversion of one form of energy into another.
+Conversion of physical energy into neural information.
 In sensation, the transforming of stimulus energies, such as sights, sounds, and smells, into neural impulses our brains can interpret.
-(Myers Psychology 8e p.
-204)

 doctrine of specific nerve energies